 How does it help with KVP Extraction?

-The improved architecture makes the accuracy and robustness of the OCR much higher, and hence easier to convert multiple different types of texts into one structured, electronic document.
+The improved architecture increases the accuracy and robustness of the OCR, making it easier to convert multiple different types of texts into one structured, electronic document.
 These electronic documents with machine-readable strings are much easier to be organised for KVP extraction.

 Deep Reader

 Besides leading the advancements in OCR, deep learning also created opportunities for exploration.
-Deep Reader, a workshop paper from the top CS conference ACCV*, is one of the examples that utilises neural networks to recognise shapes and formats extending beyond just words and symbols of a scanned document.
+Deep Reader, a workshop paper from the top CS conference ACCV*, is one example that utilizes neural networks to recognize shapes and formats extending beyond just words and symbols of a scanned document.
 Such techniques can be particularly helpful in tasks such as KVP extraction.

 What is Deep Reader?